-There is mention of "Matilda the lead-beater...
-Gundreda the pudding-wife...
-Alice the wigmaker... and Agnes the book-binder."
-A few of the more enterprising even found a way to open the tightly shut door of the gilds and to practise crafts traditionally reserved for men by becoming members, with full duties (and almost all privileges), of the Tailors of Salisbury and the Dyers of Bristol.
-Others set up booths at fairs, or acting as 'chapmen', sold their wares about the countryside.
-Still others, in some rural districts, helped to till the soil, brew ale, or thatch roofs...
-(19) Again, Chaucer, while generous in giving details of habitation and diet of his 'powre widow, sounded stape in age', who dwelt in a small cottage with her three daughters, says nothing of the way the members of this strictly feminine menage earned their livelihood.
+Again, Chaucer, while generous in giving details of habitation and diet of his 'povre widow, somdel stape in age', who dwelt in a small cottage with her three daughters, says nothing of the way the members of this strictly feminine menage earned their livelihood.
 But because of the importance of the rising wool-trade, it may be surmised that they, like Bathsheba, oftenwhile laid their hands to the spindle and held in their hands the distaff.
 Spinning was so general an occupation for women staying at home, that it gave rise to the term 'spinster' as equivalent to the unmarried.

 A lady enjoyed little freedom of action.
-Despite the idealization of womanhood in chivalric poetry - an ^{19.} Mitchell and Leys, op. cit., pp. 158, 148, 180. off-shoot of the Marian cult - by medieval law and by medieval custom a woman was no more than a chattel to be disposed of as her overlord or her male relatives saw fit. feudal rules required that even the leaser tenants of a demegne, were they villeing, borders or cottars, show their fealty to the seigneur by a payment in money or kind whenever a beast was sold or a daughter married.
+Despite the idealization of womanhood in chivalric poetry - an off-shoot of the Marian cult - by medieval law and by medieval custom a woman was no more than a chattel to be disposed of as her overlord or her male relatives saw fit.
+Early feudal rules required that even the lesser tenants of a demeane, were they villeins, bordars or cottars, show their fealty to the seigneur by a payment in money or kind whenever a beast was sold or a daughter married.
 (20) Nevertheless, the 'custom of the manor', binding as any law, held back the lord from asking a price so steep as to make marriage or sale unfeasible.

+19. Mitchell and Leys, op. cit., pp.133,148,180.

 In upper social spheres, the wedding of an heiress became a matter of some interest to the liege lord or all, whose 'honor', in the last analysis, was the entire realm of England.
-Therefore, the King could (and very often did) transfer to the highest bidder rights and privileges 'in his gift', as the wardship of minors ... and could heavily tax the estates of widows.
+Therefore, the King could (and very often did) transfer to the highest bidder rights and privileges 'in his gift', as the wardship of minors... and could heavily tax the estates of widows.
 True, the status of widow - such were the dictates of common law brought with it something nearing equality with man in the disposal of person or property.
-(21) But before the dower rights could revert to a widow, or she hold the estate, a fine must needs be paid to the Crown, often so extortionate as to oblige her to make a disadvantageous wan distactoful re-marriage.
-The Magna Charte no room for doubt that this state of affairs was a cause THE PROPERTY OF THE PROPERTY O 21.
-Bindoff, op. cit., p.
-25.
+(21) But before the dower rights could revert to a widow, or she hold the estate, a fine must needs be paid to the Grown, often so extortionate as to oblige her to make a disadvantageous or even distasteful re-marriage.
+The Magna Charta leaves no room for doubt that this state of affairs was a cause of resentment on the part of the Barons: one of the 'liberties' defended at Runnymede was that heirs of noble houses should not be 'disparaged' by the King, that is to say, be made to marry an inferior in rank; another, extracted from the King a promise that widows should not be compelled to marry if they desired to live husbandless.